-Aimee is a Permaculture teacher, holding a Permaculture Design Certificate from the Permaculture Association UK, taught by Aranya and Klaudia Van Gool.
-Aimee is also co-founder of Eco Hacker Farm and a project manager at Kuckucksmühle and the Ecolodge where Permaculture principles are applied on a day to day basis.
-She is an experienced teacher and public speaker, an advocate and activist for open source, open knowledge and passionate about sharing her experience and knowledge with others.
+Aimee is a Permaculture teacher, holding a Permaculture Design Certificate from the Permaculture Association Britain, taught by Aranya and Klaudia Van Gool.
+Aimee is also co-founder of Eco Hacker Farm and a project manager at Finca Verde where Permaculture principles are applied on a day to day basis.
+She is an experienced teacher, group process facilitator and public speaker, an advocate and activist for open source, open knowledge and passionate about sharing her experience and knowledge with others.

 My river of life